inQWIRE/SQIR/README.md

 ### SQIR

-#### src

 Definition of the SQIR language.

-- src/SQIR.v : General definition of the SQIR language.
-- src/UnitarySem.v : Semantics for unitary SQIR programs.
-- src/DensitySem.v : Density matrix semantics for general SQIR programs.
+- DensitySem.v : Density matrix semantics for general SQIR programs.
+- Equivalences.v : Verified circuit equivalences for peephole optimizations.
-- src/NDSem.v : Non-deterministic semantics for general SQIR programs.
+- NDSem.v : Non-deterministic semantics for general SQIR programs.
-- src/VectorStates.v : Utilities for describing states as vectors.
+- RCIR.v :
+- SQIR.v : General definition of the SQIR language.
-- src/UnitaryOps.v : Utilities for manipulating unitary SQIR programs (e.g. 'invert', 'control').
+- UnitaryOps.v : Utilities for manipulating unitary SQIR programs (e.g. 'invert', 'control').
+- UnitarySem.v : Semantics for unitary SQIR programs.
-- src/Equivalences.v : Verified circuit equivalences for peephole optimizations.
+- VectorStates.v : Utilities for describing states as vectors.

 We also rely on several files from the [QWIRE](https://github.com/inQWIRE/QWIRE) development, which we have linked as a git submodule in the externals directory.

-#### examples

-Examples of verifying correctness properties of SQIR programs.

-- examples/DeutschJozsa.v : Deutsch-Jozsa algorithm
-- examples/GHZ.v : GHZ state preparation
-- examples/Grover.v : Grover's algorithm (use `make grover` to compile separately)
-- examples/QPE.v : Simplified quantum phase estimation
-- examples/QPEGeneral.v : General quantum phase estimation (use `make qpe-full` to compile separately)
-- examples/Simon.v : Simon's algorithm
-- examples/Superdense.v : Superdense coding
-- examples/Teleport.v : Quantum teleportation

 ### VOQC